djsweeney/hotstar-scrape/README.md

 # hotstar-scrape
-Scrape video metadata from Hotstar using Python beautiful soup package
+Scrape video metadata from Hotstar using Python beautiful soup package -- work in progress